-- ♦ If it is taking longer than you want it to, take an extra breath to increase your own waiting stamina. - ♦ If a student doesn't notice you and is talking to a peer, try and catch the listeners eye. - ◆ Predict seasons when energy is high and be aware that it is common for it to take longer for students to be attentive during those times. - Choose a consistent word or phrase to whisper that serves as a reminder to drop your voice all the way.
+- → If it is taking longer than you want it to, take an extra breath to increase your own waiting stamina. - → If a student doesn't notice you and is talking to a peer, try and catch the listeners eye. - ◆ Predict seasons when energy is high and be aware that it is common for it to take longer for students to be attentive during those times. - ♦ Choose a consistent word or phrase to whisper that serves as a reminder to drop your voice all the way.
 Common examples are "Ok" or "Thank you."

-Pause & Reflect: Wait & Whisper
+Pause & Reflect: Watch & Wait Anchor with a Whisper